billbuchanan/esecurity/unit00_introduction/README.md

 * Future Cryptography.
 Future cryptography.
 * Host security.

-## Details
 The module uses Slack as the main communication channel.
-The Slack channel is [here](esecurity2020.slack.com).
+The Slack channel is [here](esecurity2020.slack.com), and we will have a WebEx session each Monday at 6:30pm.

 ## Module outline
 An introduction video is here: